Y2Kmeltdown/NeuroRISC/README.md

 return out
 ```

 The `genBTypeInst` function is used to generate the appropriate machine code out of an B type RISC V assembly instruction.
-For the format of an B type instruction refer to image X. The function takes in an assembly instruction that has been separated into a list of its tokens and then generates the binary data based on the data in each token.
+For the format of an B type instruction refer to image 3.
+The function takes in an assembly instruction that has been separated into a list of its tokens and then generates the binary data based on the data in each token.
 For example with an input of `parsedList = ['BLT', 'x10', 'x21', '40']` The function would return `out = '00000001010101010101010001100011'`

 ```python
 genUTypeInst